 The app can be used as a simple file manager.
 It support currently the following operations on files and folders.

 - Text file creation in html, text and markdown formats

 - File opening with the current default application for your operating system

-- Opening parent folder of a file with default file manager
+- Opening the containing folder of a file in default file manager

 - Folder renaming

 - Revealing the folders in the default file manager of the operating system